Astrophysics (Index)About

 (Sun-orbiting object with coma and possible tail)

-At the far end of their orbits, they move slowly such that they remain in that region for a very long time (decades to thousands of years or more), and it is thought that there are always many long-period comets are in that state, which together are known as the Oort Cloud.
+At the far end of their orbits, they move slowly such that they remain in that region for a very long time (decades to thousands of years or more), and it is thought that there are always many long-period comets in that state, which together are known as the Oort Cloud.

 The solid portion is known as the comet's nucleus.
 Inspection has revealed rocky surfaces.
 Volatiles such as water, carbon dioxide, carbon monoxide, methane, and ammonia make up the ice, which may be inside.